Why Do I Need a Child Care License?

 Did you know that licensed providers are REQUIRED to be properly trained in CPR and First Aid?
 What if you chose an unlicensed provider and something happened to your child during the daycare day.
 Wouldn’t you want them to know what to do?
 What if you are providing care unlicensed and something happens?
 Will you know what to do to save a child?

-Licensed providers aren’t allowed to leave their kids with anyone unless they have a back ground check, are trained in CPR and First Aid, and are on the list of subs the provider has filled out paperwork on.
+Licensed providers aren’t allowed to leave their kids with anyone unless they have a background check, are trained in CPR and First Aid, and are on the list of subs the provider has filled out paperwork on.
+They also have to be trained in safe sleep practices.
 Don’t you think it’s good to know who will be with your child?

 Obviously, I am a rule girl, but I think it’s good to have rules for children’s safety.
 Some people just don’t think without them.
 For me, some of the rules are pointless, and some of the rules are not strict enough, but the basic idea behind the rules and the basic structure of the rules has a lot of value.
 I think we all need guidelines.